 By default, the driver attempts to treat the first line of the file as a list of field names for all the fields.
 However, if one or more of the names is all numeric it is assumed that the first line is actually data values and dummy field names are generated internally (field_1 through field_n) and the first record is treated as a feature.
-Starting with GDAL 1.9.0 numeric values are treated as field names if they are enclosed in double quotes.
-Starting with GDAL 2.1, this behaviour can be modified via the HEADERS open option.
+Numeric values are treated as field names if they are enclosed in double quotes.
+Starting with GDAL 2.1, this behavior can be modified via the HEADERS open option.

 All CSV files are treated as UTF-8 encoded.
-Starting with GDAL 1.9.0, a Byte Order Mark (BOM) at the beginning of the file will be parsed correctly.
-From 1.9.2, The option WRITE_BOM can be used to create a file with a Byte Order Mark, which can improve compatibility with some software (particularly Excel).
+A Byte Order Mark (BOM) at the beginning of the file will be parsed correctly.
+The option WRITE_BOM can be used to create a file with a Byte Order Mark, which can improve compatibility with some software (particularly Excel).

 ID,Salary,Name,Comments 132,55000.0,John Walker,"The ""big"" cheese."
 133,11000.0,Jane Lake,Cleaning Staff

 Note that the Comments value for the first data record is placed in double quotes because the value contains quotes, and those quotes have to be doubled up so we know we haven’t reached the end of the quoted string yet.